T-155 Firtina: General characteristics

-The T-155 retains most of the K9's features, such as the CN98 155 mm barrel and chassis, produced through the technology transfer of Agency for Defense Development (ADD) in South Korea.
-However, its turret reflects original Turkish design, increasing both ammunition capacity and combat weight, thus reducing power to weight ratio.
-APU (auxiliary power unit) is installed while commander's panoramic sight is removed.
-Parts of the chassis, the INS (inertial navigation system), and electronic systems such as the radio and FCS (fire control system) were developed in Turkey.
-Inertial Navigation system was produced by ASELSAN.
+The T-155 retains most of the K9's features, such as the CN98 155 mm barrel and most of the chassis parts, produced through the technology transfer of Agency for Defense Development (ADD) in South Korea.
+However, its turret reflects original Turkish design that increases magazine capacity from 24 to 30 while decreasing hull ammunition storage from 24 to 18.
+APU (auxiliary power unit) is installed while panoramic scope, which is used for manual firing, is removed.
+The electronic systems such as; INS (inertial navigation system), FCS (fire control system) and comms radio are developed by ASELSAN.

 The howitzer is able to determine the coordinates of the targets at 17.5 meters deviation.
-Fırtına can open fire within 30 seconds.
+Firtina can open fire within thirty seconds.

-The T-155 Fırtına has a maximum firing range of 40 km, depending on the type of ammunition.
-It can reach a top speed of 66 km/h.

 The gun is produced by MKEK under license by transferring the production technology of the K9's CN98 155 mm barrel from ADD.
 The production rate of the T-155 is 24 units per year.
-More than 350 T-155 Fırtına howitzers were planned to be produced.
+More than 350 T-155 Firtina howitzers were planned to be produced.
 281 have been delivered between 2005 and 2010.

-An upgraded version dubbed "Firtina 2" was to begin production in 2017, featuring improvement to range and rate of fire.
-The new vehicles were to be fitted with remote weapons stations capable of carrying 12.7mm, 7.62mm machine guns and 40 mm grenade launchers.
+The T-155 Firtina has a maximum firing range of 40 km, depending on the type of ammunition.
+It can reach a top speed of 65 km/h.